refaelbm/MIPS-CPU-Architecture-Single-Cycle-Datapath-based/README.md

 Introduction:

-The aim of this laboratory is to design a simple MIPS compatible CPU.
+The aim of this laboratory is to design a simple MIPS compatible CPU using FPGA.
 The CPU will use a Single Cycle MIPS architecture and must be capable of performing Instructions from the MIPS instruction set.